farshid-azady/class-Css/README.md

 -  5-word-wrap: none;
 -  6-cursor: pointer;
 ### vendor prefix for this property is -ms- or -o- or -moz- or -webkit- or -khtml-
+- #### A vendor prefixes is a special prefix added to a CSS property.
+Each rendering engine has it's own prefix which will only apply the property to that particular browser.
+Vender Prefixes in 2017.
+Much less necessary, but still used.